logaretm/vee-validate/docs/src/templates/markdown/rules/custom.md

 > You must provide the messages in an object path like: `dictionary.locale.messages`.

-Usually you would stucture your language files for your app rather than adding hardcoded strings like the example above, check the [localization guide](localization.html) for more info.
+Usually you would structure your language files for your app rather than adding hardcoded strings like the example above, check the [localization guide](localization.html) for more info.

 ## [Custom Attributes](#custom-attributes)